-It has been a while since I’ve blogged about different kinds of responses to rejections (they’ll mostly pop up after this post in the Related Posts section).
+It has been a while since I’ve blogged about how to write a query letter to a literary agent.
 But I have a lot of new readers, and they may not have gone through my archives.
-So, for them, and for the world, I want to drive home a point that I first introduced in this post:
+So, for them, and for the world, I want to drive home a point about query etiquette that I first introduced in this post about appropriate rejection response:

 Don’t serial query.